aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: it's rarely used, in four types of relationships: start-to-satrt, start-to-finish, finish-to-start and finish-to-finish*

-- A drawback of the precedence diagramming method is that it cannot be used unless dummy(假) activities are employed.
+- A drawback of the precedence diagramming method is that it cannot be used unless dummy(假的) activities are employed.

-> *<strong>wrong reason</strong>: it can be various*
+> *<strong>wrong reason</strong>: using this method avoids the need to use dummy activities is an advanta*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>